 Sanitaryware costs vary widely depending.
 For example, a budget-friendly acrylic bath will cost as little as £80, while a mid-range bath will be £200 to £300.
 Expect to pay upwards of £1,000 for designer and statement baths, especially if they are made from cast iron, stone or composite materials.
 See more details on sanitaryware costs below.

 We have a specialist guide to help you figure out your bathroom renovation cost, taking into account everything from the price of fittings and fixtures, to the amount you should expect to pay contractors.
 This is an important aspect of the process of designing a bathroom that shouldn't be skipped – especially if you're sticking to a strict budget.

 Consider your priorities

 When it comes to cutting the costs of a new bathroom, the first step is to establish what's a priority, and what isn't.
 Take time to consider how you use your current bathroom on a daily basis, taking note of what works, and what could work better.

 If you only enjoy a soak in the bath once in a blue moon, carefully consider whether you need one at all.
-Or, if you usually have showers but love to unwind in the bath at the weekend, could combining the two with a spacious shower-bath – or wet room – save on the cost of a separate shower?
-Remember that family homes need at least one bath for bathing the little ones – something prospective buyers will consider, should you sell.
+Or, if you usually have showers but love to unwind in the bath at the weekend, could combining the two by opting for a spacious shower-bath save on the cost of a separate shower?
+Remember that family homes need at least one bath for bathing the little ones – something prospective buyers will consider should you sell.

 You should avoid reconfiguring your bathroom layout, unless you have to.
 To cut the cost of a new bathroom, don’t reposition anything that doesn’t really need to be moved as it will add to plumbing costs.